darrentran33/VR_Surgery/README.md

 Pickup the tools on the cart to trigger an effect.

-Refresh the game each time you pick up a tool as the game originally is set to communicate to an arduino.
+Right click to exit the scene.

+Pres esc 2 times to show the cursor to pickup tools.